Unsupervised Monocular Depth Estimation Based on Hierarchical Feature-Guided Diffusion: Method

 \subsection{Implicit Depth Consistency Loss}

-During the reprojection process, we can calculate the reprojected depth of the source image by utilizing the target image depth $\boldsymbol{d}_t$ and the pose between the target and source images $\boldsymbol{P}_{t\rightarrow s}$.
-We aim to use this reprojected depth as an implicit pseudo-label to constrain the depth estimation subnetwork more specifically, without being influenced by the pose estimation subnetwork.
+During the reprojection process, we can calculate the reprojected depth of the source image by utilizing the depth of the target image $\boldsymbol{d}_t$ and the pose between the target and source images $\boldsymbol{P}_{t\rightarrow s}$.
+We aim to use this reprojected depth as an implicit pseudo-label to better constrain the depth estimation subnetwork to enhance its performance.
 Since the computation involves the network-estimated depth of the target image, this constraint also helps to ensure that depth estimation within a monocular video sequence remains consistent in scale.

-Since Bian et al. \cite{sc-sfm}\cite{sc-depth} employ the reprojected depth to construct a geometric consistency loss, which is calculated through the difference between the network-estimated source image depth and the reprojected depth.
+Since Bian et al. \cite{sc-sfm, sc-depth} employ the reprojected depth to construct a geometric consistency loss, which is calculated through the difference between the network-estimated depth of the source image and the reprojected depth.
 We acknowledge that the mask constructed using this loss plays a crucial role in filtering dynamic objects.
-Nevertheless, due to the relatively lower accuracy of estimated poses at the beginning of training, reprojection can easily result in erroneous correspondences.
-This can lead to differences between the reprojected and the network-estimated depth which may be caused by incorrect correspondences rather than depth estimation errors.
+However, due to the relatively lower accuracy of estimated poses during the initial stages of training, reprojection can easily result in erroneous correspondences.
+This can lead to differences between the reprojected depth and the network-estimated depth which may be caused by incorrect correspondences rather than depth estimation errors.

 For this reason, we design an improved approach by proposing the implicit depth consistency loss.
 During the reprojection, we obtain correspondence information between the target and source images.
-In reprojected photometric loss, we reproject the source image onto the target image to generate the reconstructed target image.
+In the reprojected photometric loss, where we reproject the source image onto the target image to generate the reconstructed target image.
 We can similarly reproject the target image onto the source image based on the correspondence information to obtain the reconstructed source image $\boldsymbol{I}_s'$.
 The reconstructed source image $\boldsymbol{I}_s'$ is then passed through the depth estimation subnetwork to generate the network-estimated reconstructed source depth, as depicted in Fig.\ref{framework}.
 Since the reprojected depth and the network-estimated reconstructed source depth do not encounter the issue of incorrect correspondences, they are theoretically expected to be the same.
 We formulate the implicit depth consistency loss $L_{dc}$ as follows:

 where $\boldsymbol{K}$ denotes the camera intrinsics, and ${\rm DDN}$ represents the diffusion depth network.